This image is from the exhibit publicity postcard.

 Museum Director, Connie Colom Barlow, and lecturer/curator Laura Fisher.

-In front is a menswear quilt Laura allowed us to touch and examine
+In front is a menswear quilt Laura allowed us to touch and examine.

 There are remnants of bright decorative embroidery at every seam.